-&lt;sup>510 These requirements also apply to contracts between Designees and participants.
+&lt;sup>600 These requirements also apply to contracts between Designees and participants.

-Regulation Z, which is a federal rule that implements aspects of the Truth in Lending Act and the Dodd-Frank ${\rm Act.}^{511}$

-- Right of rescission within seven business days after contract execution (only for Low-Income Distributed Generation; not for Non-profits/Public Facilities) - System design specification: o Site plan or equivalent drawing - o Size of system - o Type of panels - o Estimated first year production and annual degradation - Change in pricing or other terms, if any, in the event of non-selection for an ILSFA REC contract.
-As an example, a condition precedent clause would satisfy this requirement. - Allocation of responsibility for securing municipal permits and approvals - Installer will be responsible for completing interconnection application if customer requests it. - Allocation of responsibility for harm to property, materials, and workers during construction - Installer commits to not pass on any costs related to curing problems found in project inspections conducted by the Illinois Power Agency or its designees. - Installer commits to provide name of any subcontractor to customer before work begins. - Requirement that any change order, including scope and price, must be confirmed in writing - Allocation of responsibility for entering meter data (This provision could be in a separate contract.) - All possible fees (other than those mentioned in the requirements for particular business types) - Dispute resolution procedures - Governing law - No prepayment penalties (only for Low-Income Distributed Generation; not for Non-profits/Public Facilities) - When mechanic's lien waiver(s) will be provided
+- A standard annual production degradation rate of 0.5% must be used; - o An annual energy price escalation rate of up to 1.7% can be used; - The annual customer payment rate escalation cannot exceed the energy escalation rate used. - o For Low-Income Distributed Generation projects, the first-year net metering value used in the savings calculation must be based on either (i) the rate listed on the Disclosure form, or (ii) an average of the customer's 12 most recent monthly bills. - For Non-profit/Public Facility projects, the first-year net metering value used in the savings calculation must be based on an average of 12 consecutive months of customer bills within the last two years. - Full system warranty, as well as operations and maintenance guarantees for the duration of the REC Contract or 15 years, at no additional cost to participants. - Financing amounts, terms, and conditions for a purchase or lease of a system must be based on an assessment of the Program participant's ability to repay the debt, as defined by Regulation Z, which is a federal rule that implements aspects of the Truth in Lending Act and the Dodd-Frank Act. - Right of rescission within fourteen business days after contract execution (only for Low-Income Distributed Generation; not for Non-profits/Public Facilities) - System design specification: - Site plan or equivalent drawing (this may be incorporated by reference, in which case the site plan or equivalent drawing must be completed and provided to the customer within 30 days of the contract execution and must be substantially consistent with the specifications contained in the contract and Disclosure Form) - Size of system - o Type of panels - Estimated first year production and annual degradation - Change in pricing or other terms, if any, in the event of non-selection for an ILSFA REC contract.
+As an example, a condition precedent clause would satisfy this requirement. - Allocation of responsibility for securing municipal permits and approvals - Installer will be responsible for completing interconnection application if customer requests it. - Allocation of responsibility for harm to property, materials, and workers during construction - Installer commits to not pass on any costs related to curing problems found in project inspections conducted by the Illinois Power Agency or its designees. - Installer commits to provide name of any subcontractor to customer before work begins. - Requirement that any change order, including scope and price, must be confirmed in writing - Allocation of responsibility for entering meter data (This provision could be in a separate contract.) - All possible fees (other than those mentioned in the requirements for particular business types)